Geocoding - Web Quickstart

 import { MapboxGeocoder } from '@mapbox/search-js-web'

-// set the options property
+// set the mapbox access token and geocoding API options

 language: 'es',